The EASIEST DIY Dog Bed (Repurposed Furniture)

 Making our dog his very own dog bed was the perfect DIY solution to keeping him off of the couch.
 He loves it so much.
 And so do we!

-I Think He Likes It!
+I Think He Likes His DIY Big Dog Bed!

 After lugging our masterpiece up a flight of stairs (actually, the boys did it for us), we found the perfect corner of their bedroom.
 The aubergine chalk mineral paint was an ideal choice as it matched their bedroom colors perfectly.